KIT-MRT/arbitration_graphs/docs/tasks/4_nested_arbitrators.md

 ---
-title: "Task 4: Nested arbitration graphs"
-description: Integrate a long-term behavior and add another layer to the arbitration graph
+title: "Arbitration Graphs Tutorial"
 ---

-# Nesting
+# Task 4: Nested arbitration graphs

 Integrate a long-term behavior and add another layer to the arbitration graph.